Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - Analyze stories that capture the policies, cultures, and attitudes surrounding reproductive health in different communities.

-- Evaluate Challenges women face in accessing healthcare resources, and the gendered nature of certain healthcare disparities.
+- Evaluate the gendered nature of certain healthcare disparities.

 - Draw local connections to the stories they will read, and to articulate the similarities and differences between their own communities and Kashmir, Ecuador, Poland, Amsterdam, or Morocco.